The Impact of the Human Rights Act 1998 on Medical Decision Making

 Article 10 could be called upon by patients in support of their right to receive information considered by their doctor to be appropriate and necessary.

-A case was brought before the European Court by two companies, Open Door Counselling Ltd. and Dublin Well Woman Centre, two counsellors working for the latter company and two women of child-bearing age.
+A case was brought before the External link European Court by two companies, Open Door Counselling Ltd. and Dublin Well Woman Centre, two counsellors working for the latter company and two women of child-bearing age.
 The applicants complained of an injunction imposed by the Irish courts restraining the companies or their employees from providing certain information to pregnant women concerning abortion facilities outside the jurisdiction of Ireland.
 The Court decided that the injunction constituted an interference with the right of the companies and the counsellors to impart information, as well as the rights of the other applicants to receive information.
-The Court recalled that freedom of expression is also applicable to "information" or "ideas" that offend, shock or disturb the State or any sector of the population.
+The Court recalled that freedom of expression is also applicable to information or ideas that offend, shock or disturb the State or any sector of the population.
 In this case it was important to note that the corporate applicants neither advocated nor encouraged abortion but solely explained available options.
 This interference was considered to be disproportionate to the aims pursued.
 The protection of the right to life of the unborn was a legitimate aim and the Court acknowledged that the national authorities enjoyed a wide margin of appreciation in matters of morals.
 This power is however not unlimited.
-Taking into consideration the absolute nature of the injunction which imposed a "perpetual" and absolute restraint, as well as the fact that the injunction appeared to have been largely ineffective in protecting the right to life of the unborn, the Court held that the injunction was disproportionate and therefore there had been a breach of Article 10 of the Convention.
+Taking into consideration the absolute nature of the injunction which imposed a perpetual and absolute restraint, as well as the fact that the injunction appeared to have been largely ineffective in protecting the right to life of the unborn, the Court held that the injunction was disproportionate and therefore there had been a breach of Article 10 of the Convention.
 Moreover it noted that the injunction had actually created a risk to the health of women due to lack of proper counselling.
 (Open Door and Dublin Well Woman-v-Ireland (1992))

 In the past doctors have been advised, by Health Authorities, not to inform patients that there is a course of treatment that could be beneficial for them because the treatment is not available on the NHS.
 Patients could challenge such instructions under Article 10 which gives them the right to receive information without interference by a public authority.
 There is a difference, however, between the right of the patient to challenge instructions, where the doctor is willing to give the information, and the doctor's positive obligation to inform the patient.
 Positive obligations may arise under Article 10 although these have yet to be fully explored.
 It is possible, however, that patients could take action in such circumstances using Article 8 since a failure to provide the information could mean that their consent was not valid and informed.